 Parental rights and responsibilities regarding child custody are identical whether the parents are heterosexual or homosexual.
 Child custody cases require parents to work out an arrangement for joint parenting and child care arrangements.
 As such, parents must file the appropriate documentation and reach an agreement, either in or out of court.
 The best way to decide how property and child custody would be divided during divorce is through mediation, which can be done outside the courtroom.

-Find a Family Law Lawyer Near Me
+Find a Los Angeles Divorce Lawyer Near Me

 When determining something as significant as parentage issues, you should retain qualified legal counsel before going to court.
 Your child could be stripped of certain rights, including the right to an inheritance and the ability to choose long-term parental care for both non-biological and biological parents.